 User interfaces for ERP reporting tools are most often built with IT staff in mind, not the end user.
-In a recent survey of ERP user satisfaction, almost half of the approximately 1,500 respondents said they needed easier access to information, with 35 percent indicating that access to information takes too long.
+Easy access to information is key, but many people feel that getting this access takes too long.
 For users of Oracle E-Business Suite (EBS), data access is about to get a bit more difficult now that the company has phased out the Oracle Discoverer product.
 Many customers are now looking for an Oracle Discoverer replacement and alternative.

 Table of Contents